 The Ranger Uranium Mine is due to cease operations in 2021 and be revegetated by 2026.
-This study will lead to better knowledge of common riparian woody species’ groundwater uptake, and therefore their relative dependence on it, to help predict contaminant impacts and inform mine closure and monitoring.
-The project will also increase our understanding of the sensitivity of riparian and forest ecosystems to changes in groundwater levels, which can then be applied to changes caused by other factors such as irrigated agriculture developments or climate change.
-The work will help improve our understanding of surface water–groundwater interactions in similar environments.
+This study is leading to better knowledge of common riparian woody species’ groundwater uptake, and therefore their relative dependence on it, to help predict contaminant impacts and inform mine closure and monitoring.
+The project is also increasing our understanding of the sensitivity of riparian and forest ecosystems to changes in groundwater levels, which can then be applied to changes caused by other factors such as irrigated agriculture developments or climate change.
+The work is improving our understanding of surface water–groundwater interactions in similar environments.

-Fieldwork will take place at the Ranger Uranium Mine as well as upstream and downstream of the mine area.
+Fieldwork is taking place at the Ranger Uranium Mine as well as upstream and downstream of the mine area.

 This project is being led by Professor Lindsay Hutley from Charles Darwin University (CDU).
-Professor Hutley will be assisted by researchers from CDU, the University of Western Australia and the Supervising Scientist Branch of the Department of the Environment and Energy.
+Professor Hutley is being assisted by researchers from CDU, the University of Western Australia and the Supervising Scientist Branch of the Department of the Environment and Energy.

 Lindsay Hutley, Charles Darwin University